 The Best Back Country Camping Sites in Michigan

-When the National Park Service renovated its Platte River Campground in Sleeping Bear Dunes National Lakeshore in 1991 it installed electrical hook-ups in 96 of the 179 sites, a change in previous NPS policy of rustic-only campgrounds.
-But the designers also added 25 walk-in sites for tent campers where a short stroll leads to a quick escape from this otherwise popular and busy campground.
-While camping has fundamentally changed over the last few decades, a want for a back woods experience still remains.
-If you're looking for some peace and quiet in Michigan, consider these for back woods sites:
+When the National Park Service renovated its Platte River Campground in Sleeping Bear Dunes National Lakeshore in 1991, it installed electrical hook-ups in 96 of the 179 sites, a change in previous NPS policy of rustic-only campgrounds.
+But the designers also added 25 walk-in sites for tent campers where a short stroll leads to a remote escape from this otherwise popular and busy campground.
+While camping has fundamentally changed over the last few decades, a want for a backwoods experience and still remains.
+If you're interested in roughing it, consider these sites.

 This dispersed recreation area in the Huron-Manistee National Forests is north of White Cloud and has eight designated sites spread around the shoreline of this scenic, 15-acre lake of which seven are reached after a short walk of a 50 yards or less.
 Site Number 3 is located on a point in the southwest corner of the lake where you can pitch your tent with a 180-degree view of the water.